Let me say this first, because it really matters: procrastination isn’t laziness.

 - Focus improves

-- Tasks feel lighter
+- Tasks feel easier

 Procrastination fades — not through effort or pressure — but through gently re-patterning the brain.